 We are happy to help you reduce the glaring in your vehicle.
 If needed, please contact us at 847-377-1185, M-F 9:00am – 5:00pm EST, or email us at [email protected].

 If you use a curved ultrawide monitor, you know the performance and efficiency offered by this type of screen is unparalleled.
 These popular monitors are at the forefront of the commercial market, bringing with them some unintended security risks.
 In a time of ransomware, phishing, email hacking, and fraud, it is doubly important to put a complete mitigation strategy into practice.
 Unprotected large screens increase opportunities for threat actors to access data through snooping.
 The good news is that with Photodon's ultrawide computer privacy screens, your team can reduce vulnerabilities while enjoying the benefits of an ultrawide monitor setup!

 Our filters are available to fit the most popular curved widescreen monitors on the market today, such as the Dell U4919DW and Samsung CHG90 QLED 49-inch monitors.
 If you don't see the monitor you need on our website, not to worry!
 We can cut custom-sized privacy filters based on your specifications up to a 57.9-inch diagonal.
 Photodon cuts computer privacy screen material to its final size in Traverse City, MI.

-As experts in the field of screen protectors and privacy filters, we have served everyone from mom and pop shops to major corporations, and fulfilled prime contracts for the United States government.
+As experts in the field of screen protectors and privacy filters, we have served everyone from mom-and-pop shops to major corporations, and we've also fulfilled prime contracts for the United States government.
 Whether you are a startup just getting off the ground or a corporation with a global reach, Photodon's privacy filters will allow you to share what you want, and only what you want.

 Please contact us so we can work out a solution for you at 847-377-1185, M-F 9:00 a.m – 5:00 pm EST, or email us at [email protected].